GRCDEV/ArduSim/help/usage.md

 As explained before, a file *ardusim.ini* must be beside the ArduSim executable *.jar* file to provide parameters to the program.
 If not found, default parameters are used and the behavior of ArduSim could be different from desired.

-The current list of parameters is:
+The list of parameters is:

 * Global parameters:
     * *MEASURECPU*.
 Measure CPU usage during the experiment.
     * *VERBOSELOGGING*.
 Verbose logging to ArduSim window and console.
     * *VERBOSESTORE*.
 Allows to store additional files at will.
+    * *MINALTITUDE*.
+Minimum relative altitude to home for takeoff, and minimum reletive altitude for any waypoint when loading a mission from a Google Earth .kml file.
 * PCCompanion-to-realUAV and realUAV-to-realUAV communication parameters:
     * *BROADCASTIP*.
 The IP must be the broadcast address of the network configured on the Raspberry Pi.
     * *BROADCASTPORT*.
 Port where the PC Companion can listen to supervise the protocol communications among real UAVs.
 The PC Companion can even interact with the multicopters with the functions "Copter.sendBroadcastMessage(byte[])" and "Copter.receiveMessage(int)".